-Jumping directly into advanced cities will be more difficult as you will have to compete with existing solutions.
+Because jumping directly into advanced cities will be more difficult as you will have to compete with existing solutions.
 Hence, target a mature locality where people are facing obstacles to run their errands and retailers have insufficient delivery services.

 – Selecting Right Services

-Many startups overlook this challenge and end up listing services on their platform that hardly grab the audience’s attention.
+Generally, startups overlook this challenge and end up listing services on their platform that hardly grab the audience’s attention.
 And then mourn over spilled milk which is worthless.
 Actually, right after deciding the area to target, you should dig out services customers consume more often than not.

 – Choosing The Right Business Model